 In the olden days, people in North America held thanksgiving ceremonies for the successful harvest and for the hope of good growing seasons in the next spring.

 Read More – Happy Thanksgiving Pictures

-After 12 years in Holland, they were struggled a lot to make living as they felt they were threatened by Dutch Society.
-The pilgrims decided to find a place where they could create their own society that matches to their holy ideas.
-In the exchange of their 7 years of work, a London stock company financed their journey.
+After 12 years in Holland, they struggled a lot to make living as they felt they were threatened by Dutch Society.
+The pilgrims decided to find a place where they could create their own society that matches their holy ideas.
+In exchange for their 7 years of work, a London stock company financed their journey.

 You may like: Happy Thanksgiving Images